STAM-NDSU/UnderstandingTestDeletion/deltestbench/inputs/RefactoringMiner/README.md

-The `artifacts` directory [here](/deltestbench/inputs/RefactoringMiner/artifacts/) contains `json` files generated using [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner) for open-source projects analyzed in our study.
-These files contain identified refactorings across the history of commits of the repository The filename is in the format `<project-name>.json`.
+## RefactoringMiner for Refactoring Detection

+We rely on [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner) to identify refactorings applied throughout the commit history of the projects under study.
+Upon execution, this tool generates a `json` file named `<project-name>.json` containing detected refactorings.
+These files are stored within the directory [deltestbench/inputs/RefactoringMiner/artifacts](/deltestbench/inputs/RefactoringMiner/artifacts/).
+Subsequently, the canidate deleted tests identified as refactorings are then filtered out from the pool before manual validation.

-Please follow the following steps to generate artifacts using RefactoringMiner.
+Please follow the given steps to generate a `json` file containing refactorings.

 1. **Clone RefactoringMiner:**